 Quartz in itself is colorless and transparent (or translucent), but more often than not, it has some impurities.
 It’s these impurities that make it even more beautiful to look at.
 In this post, I’ll be ignoring the more practical uses of this amazing mineral and focus on aesthetics of its natural varieties (I’ll comeback with the practical uses in a post a few days from now, but just so you get an idea, quartz is absolutely crucial to the computer industry).

 Perhaps the most striking representative of the quartz ‘family’, amethyst has been known and admired since the dawn of civilization – there are references to ancient Greeks and Romans that believed it prevented you from getting drunk and intoxicated (they even made drinking vessels of it).
 Also, if you placed one in the middle of your crop, it would protect it from pests and locusts.

 There is still some debate surrounding its chemistry; it has the SiO2 composition (as every quartz variety), but the impurities that give it it’s violet color are still a topic of discussion.
-The most plausible possibilities are ferric iron and an interplay of iron and aluminum.
+The most common possibilities are ferric iron and an interplay of iron and aluminum.

 Color can range from a light pinkish to a deep purple, and there is quite a lot of it around, especially in Brazil, where the biggest mines are (it’s also relatively abundant in South Korea and Austria).